Laigh Milton Viaduct: The first Laigh Milton viaduct

 Paxton suggests that the original standard of construction was poor:

 This utilitarian, medium-scale viaduct was designed in accordance with traditional rather than 1810 state-of-the-art practice.
 It did not incorporate the hollow cross-tied spandrel improvement then being adopted with increasing frequency by leading engineers.
 If this had been adopted here instead of clay fill, it would have obviated the spandrel bulging and some of the stone loss that occurred.
 Much of the viaduct's stone quality and some workmanship at the west end were only just adequate for the purpose ... but the flat-stone, lime-mortar-bedded, pier hearting carried up to 1.5 m above arch springing was an effective feature which had probably saved the piers from collapse.
 In cross-section, the spandrels presented an unusual application of the classic gravity retaining wall.

 In the later decades of the twentieth century the viaduct had fallen into an ever-worsening condition, with much serious erosion and loss of facings; the western arch had sagged and the second arch had hogged; cracks up to 60 mm had opened up in the extrados of the arch rings.
 It had become obvious that the structure was near to collapse, and in February 1992 the Laigh Milton Viaduct Conservation Project was formed.
 It is described below.

-When it was by-passed, it remained in place, and was used as a footway and possibly for cartage to and from the pit on the west side of the river, Fairlie Colliery No. 3.

 Second viaduct

 In 1846 the proprietors determined the need to improve their railway for ordinary locomotive use.
 Part of this process involved easing some of the very sharp curves on the line.
 This process included providing a new viaduct to cross the River Irvine, a little distance south of the first viaduct.
+The first viaduct remained in place, and was used as a footway and possibly for cartage to and from the pit on the west side of the river, Fairlie Colliery No. 3.

 This second bridge was wooden; it was located where the river banks were lower than at the first viaduct, and elevated approaches were needed.
-Little detail of this second viaduct has survived.

-This structure is no longer in place, but the remains of the abutments can still be seen in the River Irvine when the water is exceptionally low.
+Little detail of this second viaduct has survived: it is no longer in place, but the remains of the abutments can still be seen in the River Irvine when the water is exceptionally low.